-

 Cons: This is not available yet, and would require a browser client update before it can be used.
 During the transition to a new solution, you would still have to provide other alternative forms of redirection for older resolvers and web browser clients that don't know about the new DNS records.

-Note: Another failing of any solution whereby an authoritative server synthesizes (or actively monitors and maintains locally, the resolution of the 'alias' server address - options 2 and 4), is that that any
+Note: Another failing of any solution whereby an authoritative server synthesizes (or actively monitors and maintains locally, the resolution of the 'alias' server address - options 2 and 4), is that that any location-dependent A/AAAA records will be provided to the requesting client based on the authoritative server's location, not the end-user's recursive server (resolver) location.
+It would also be unlikely to handle EDNS Client Subnet (ECS) options as expected either.

+This is temptingly attractive as an operational workaround, but it has significant failings.
 It is not a good solution because resolvers (following the DNS protocol correctly) cache what they have learned.

-If a client's local DNS resolver does not have anything in cache yet and the client queries for www.mydomainname.org MX,
+If a client's local DNS resolver does not have anything in cache yet and the client queries for www.mydomainname.org/MX

-resolver (which will then cache it and return it to the client.
-So far
+, the 'engineered' server will provide the expected MX record to the resolver (which will then cache it and return it to the client.
+So far so good - this time DNS resolution was successful.)

 This is most likely to fail and will result in intermittent problems for mail delivery.
-Other services that are dependent on reliable DNS resolution will also experience intermittent failures.)
+Other services that are dependent on reliable DNS resolution will also experience intermittent failures.